 The Totara implementation also gave Braunert-Plunkett and her team a variety of customizable options to control and adjust the focus of learning.
 With administrator access, they can set parameters around the token values of each course and modify how much learning is required before users are eligible to redeem the tokens for merchandise.
 This flexibility, along with the featured content or “What’s Hot?” section of the LMS, gives them the freedom to incentivize certain courses within their network and promote learning courses around larger company initiatives.

-Employee engagement skyrockets with a customizable solution
+Customer engagement skyrockets with a customizable solution

 Through the implementation of their Totara Learn platform and Motrain’s gamification plugin, the number of course completions skyrocketed within the Watts network.
 Tracked course completions increased from around 1,000 in 2018 to more than 28,000 in the first 90 days of their new LMS launch.